theosotr/gasket-sp-eval/README.md

 python3 gasket_src/scripts/find_bridges.py -i data/sample_packages_versioned.csv -o analysis/
 ```

-The utility stored results in a structured manner in the output directory.
+The utility stores results in a structured manner in the output directory.

 For example, for the `tree-sitter-ride:0.1.3` package,
 the corresponding bridges are stored under `analysis/data/bridges/npm/t/tree-sitter-ride/0.1.3/bridges.json`.

-Additionally, the utility stores the bridges in .txt format (for direct comparison against Charon),
+Additionally, the utility stores the plain bridges in text format (for direct comparison against Charon),
-under the `analysis/gasket_bridges/` directory.
+under the `analysis/data/gasket_bridges/` directory.